scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 > All of this content on `unapply` methods and extractors is a little advanced for an introductory book like this, but because case classes are an important FP topic, it seems better to cover them, rather than skipping over them.

-#### Add pattern case-classes_1ing to any type with unapply
+#### Add pattern matching to any type with unapply

-A great Scala feature is that you can add pattern case-classes_1ing to any type by writing your own `unapply` method.
+A great Scala feature is that you can add pattern matching to any type by writing your own `unapply` method.
 As an example, this class defines an `unapply` method in its companion object:

 {% tabs case-classes_11 class=tabs-scala-version %}
-{% tab 'Scala 2' for=case-classes_11 %}
+{% tab 'Scala 2' %}

 ```scala
 class Person(var name: String, var age: Int)